tachyon77/deep_reasoning/README.md

 Reasoning within this system can occur in two primary ways.
 Firstly, we can map a given graphlet to another through the process of graph isomorphism.
 Alternatively, a graphlet can be transformed into a new one using one or more of the known morphs.

+Building upon the established framework, the search for new ideas and the proof of mathematical statements will be conducted by beginning with an initial set of graphlets.
+Known morphs will be applied to these graphlets to discover new ones, and partial or exact isomorphism will be used to explore their equivalence sets.
+This process resembles a breadth-first search approach, where the set of known truths (graphlets) expands as more possibilities are explored.

+Since the representation of these graph objects is grounded in vector space, we can leverage vector similarity measurement functions for approximating the detection of isomorphism.
+Given that graph isomorphism is potentially a NP-complete (NP-intermediate) problem and computationally demanding, using vector similarity should provide a practical and efficient alternative.